aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapecollection/_index.md

 ```

 Adds a AutoShape to the worksheet.

+**Remarks**

 The type could not be Chart/Comment/Picture/OleObject/Polygon/DialogBox

 **Example**